-Shore Based Fisheries
+Shore Based Fisheries incl.
+Hand Gathering

-Bait collection from the intertidal zone causes varying degrees of physical damage and disturbance, as well as altering the community structure through removal of organisms.
+Bait collection from the intertidal zone can cause varying degrees of physical damage and disturbance, as well as altering the community structure through removal of organisms.
 Two of the most common intertidal fishing activities are harvesting bivalves (e.g. Cerastoderma edule, Mercenaria mercenaria) and the lugworm (Arenicola marina).
 Hand collection methods for bait and bivalves are generally considered to have less impact on the environment than mechanical harvesting techniques.
 The worms, shellfish and other invertebrates which live in the sediment are an essential food supply for the birds, fish, crabs and shrimps living above them.

+Hand gathering from the intertidal zone has taken place since humans inhabited the local coastline, nowadays most hand gathering is for sea angling bait with some foraging for free, wild sourced food.
+Bait collectors have worked on the Solent coastline for many years and they have a legal right to collect bait for personal use.
 Gathering shellfish for personal consumption is permitted on licensed shellfish beds.
 There is no limit on the quantity that can be collected set in law, but the Food Standards Agency suggest a maximum of 5kg per person.
+Collecting bait for commerical use requires the landowner's permission and is not covered by SEMS.

 Management